Hunting Bullet Guide

 "I have never used a Weldcore on game or in test medium and not have it expand, nor have I ever used one in either case and had it fail to penetrate adequately.
 It is recommended that they should not be used when an impact velocity greater than 2900 fps is likely, this would be akin to shooting an animal at 50 yards with a 300 Magnum.
 I haven't tried it, but at this velocity I imagine they would expand back to nothing.
 It is recommended that impact velocity be kept above 1900 fps, though as stated, in my experience, Woodleighs will open up nicely at impact velocities less than this, especially if they hit something solid."

-I wish that all bullet makers would provide at least the minimum and maximum acceptable impact velocities for their bullets, but very few do.
-Hornady, alone among the major bullet makers, specifies minimum and maximum muzzle velocity limits as well as recommended usage for all of their bullets.
+I wish that all bullet makers would provide at least the minimum and maximum acceptable impact velocities for their bullets, but few do.
+Swift specifies minimum and maximum impact velocity limits for their Scirocco II and A-Frame bullets and Hornady indicates the muzzle velocity range and recommended usage of all of their bullets.

 Winchester and Federal indicate the recommended usage for their factory loads.
-Winchester uses the CXP (controlled expansion) system while Federal simply uses the numbers 1 through 4 without the CXP prefix: In either case, CXP1 represents varmints and small game; CXP2 equals medium size big game such as deer, sheep, goats and antelope; CXP3 means large game such as elk and moose; CXP4 is heavy, dangerous game such as buffalo, rhino, and elephant.
-Practically everyone else comes up short, providing little or no velocity/expansion information about their bullets.
+Winchester originated the CXP 1-2-3-4 (controlled expansion) system, but has transitioned to animal silhouettes on their box ends to indicate usage.
+Apparently four classes of game animals was too complicated for some customers to figure out.
+Federal simply uses the numbers 1 through 4 without the CXP prefix: In either case, Class 1 represents varmints and small game; Class 2 equals medium size big game, such as deer, sheep, goats and antelope; Class 3 means large game, such as elk and moose; Class 4 is heavy, dangerous game such as buffalo, rhino and elephant.
+Practically everyone else comes up short, providing little or no concrete velocity/expansion information about their bullets.

 Click to go to the Hunting Bullet Guide, Part One: Caliber and Weight